ahupowerdns/simplesocket/socket-api.md

 Filling out these sockaddr structs is far more complicated than you'd expect, but we'll get to that.

 ## Anchoring a socket
 Once you have a socket, it can be anchored at both ends: you can bind it to a local address, and connect it to a remote one.
-Both operations are sometimes optional (UDP) and sometimes mandatory (TCP).
+Anchoring is sometimes optional (UDP) and sometimes mandatory (TCP).

 ### UDP
 A UDP socket is ready for use once created with `socket()`.
 With `sendto(sock, content, contentlen, flags, sockaddr*, sockaddrlength)` you can start lobbing datagrams (which can end up as multiple packets).
 A packet gets sent or it doesn't. `sendto()` will let you know if it is sure it failed by returning negative.
 If it returns positive, well, it tried to send your packet is the best you know.